Frequently asked questions

 Why Cybersecurity?

-Over the past six years, the number of cybersecurity jobs has risen by 94%.
-If you’re looking for a career in cybersecurity, now is the right time.
+Over the past six years, cybersecurity jobs have increased by 94%.
+If you are interested in a career that is constantly evolving and changing, this is the time to start a career as a cybersecurity professional.
 Cybersecurity is an expanding industry that offers many different job opportunities and great career prospects.
 Cyberseek reports that there are almost 500,000 job positions.
 There are more than 6,000 job opportunities in the Tampa / St.Petersburg/ Clearwater area, for example.
 This means cybersecurity professionals will always be in high demand.

 What gets you a job faster in cybersecurity-a degree or certifications

 The right certification demonstrates that you have a specific skill the employer wants.
 The law also requires you to have the right certification (see above).
-According to Information Week’s Dark Reading salary survey, 70% said that certifications are the most important training for their careers. only 10% said a bachelor’s degree and 5% said a master’s degree.
+This is why 70% of cybersecurity workers believe that certifications are essential for their professional development.
+Only 10% said they have a bachelor’s degree while 5% said they have a master’s degree.

 What is the Average Salary in Cybersecurity?

-On February 20, 2021, the average cybersecurity professional salary in America was $112974.
-The average cybersecurity salary is $65,000 (25th%) – $145,000 (75th%) Entry-level positions typically have lower salaries but offer excellent work opportunities with increased responsibility and upward mobility.
+On February 20, 2019, the average salary for cybersecurity professionals was $112974 in the United States.
+The average cybersecurity salary ranges between $65,000 (25%%) and $145,000 (15%).
+(75th%) Entry-level positions typically have lower salaries but offer excellent work opportunities with increased responsibility and upward mobility.

 How can I get hired in Cybersecurity without a degree?

 CompTIA Security+ and CompTIA Network+ are the most crucial certifications you’ll need if cybersecurity is your first topic.
 Here’s why: A little-known regulation by the government is DOD-8570.
-(Technically, it has been updated to DOD-8140, but that uses the old DOD-8570 chart).
-You need at least one of these certifications if your position might expose you to sensitive government information.
+Technically, it has been updated by DOD-8140 but still uses the DOD-8570 chart.
+It states that if you are in a position where you might be exposed to sensitive government data, then you must have at least one of the certifications they have listed for that position.
 Typically the minimum asked for is CompTIA Security+.
-This certification is requested by companies even if they will not work for the government.
+Even companies that do not work with government agencies are required to obtain this certification.
 These certifications will make you highly sought-after and should not be a problem to get placed.

 How do I get started with your cybersecurity training program?